The Fibonacci Strategy Applied to Roulette

 - Make sure betting 21 units won’t carve out too much of your bankroll!

 Remember to restart the progression if your first wager is a win.
 You only add up numbers in case of a loss.
+Other roulette negative progressions We provide in-depth guides on all the other negative roulette progressions:

 - Martingale strategy